TanStack/table/docs/api/row-selection.md

 enableRowSelection?: boolean | ((row: Row<TGenerics>) => boolean)
 ```

-Enables/disables row selection for all rows in the table, or a funtion that enables/disables row selection for each row.
+- Enables/disables row selection for all rows in the table OR
+- A function that given a row, returns whether to enable/disable row selection for that row

 ### `enableMultiRowSelection`